How is the Fall season different from the Spring season?

 What is the Volunteer Opt-Out Fee?

 SYA Little League is a volunteer organization that needs the support of the community (especially parents) to operate and provide a great atmosphere for their kids to enjoy baseball.
 During the registration process, parents are asked if they would be willing to volunteer some of their time in support of SYA Little League.
-Adult volunteers are needed and expected to volunteer during the course of a season in any of the areas to include Snack Shack staffing (No shack shack for Fall 2020), field maintenance, fundraising, or many other areas were we need your help and support.
+Adult volunteers are needed and expected to volunteer during the course of a season in any of the areas to include Snack Shack staffing (Shack shack is TBD for Fall 2021), field maintenance, fundraising, or many other areas were we need your help and support.
 Parents may choose to opt-out of this support by paying an additional $50 fee per family.
 This will get them out of volunteering their time as the league will avoid sending volunteer emails to all opt-out parents.
 For all those who said they would volunteer, expect to see various emails on opportunities on how you can support SYA Little League.

 What equipment does the League provide?